CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 * Creating/updating secrets in Secrets Manager
 * Uploading files to S3
-* Creating roles and seting permissions
+* Creating roles and setting permissions
 * Sending messages via SNS

 If you need to use libraries (e.g. compilers) not available in this image,